With over 360 million registered domain names worldwide, what can you do to stand out from the crowd?

 Why Is a Domain Name So Important?

-The simple answer is that your company domain name is an integral part of your brand.
+Your company domain name is an integral part of your brand.
 As your online "home" for your business, your website domain helps define your company and highlights your product or service.
 It also helps bring in customers searching for what you have to offer, whether they're searching for you in Google or coming across your website URL on social media.

 Having a simple yet memorable domain name makes it easier for customers to find you.
 Think about it, if you’re running a jewelry business and have the domain name "JuliaJewelry.wordpress.com," how many people are going to remember that?
 Explaining to someone that there is another dot in the middle might just cost you a customer.
 By buying a custom domain name, you won’t have this headache.